-With positive pregnancy rates above 72%, our frozen egg donation program attracts patients from around the world.
-At Donor Nexus, we are dedicated to making high quality egg donation treatments accessible to all families, which is why we offer a program for international patients and ship frozen donor eggs throughout the United States, Canada, Australia, and Hong Kong.
+With positive pregnancy rates above 65%, our frozen donor egg program attracts patients from around the world.
+At Donor Nexus, we are dedicated to making high quality egg donation treatments accessible to all families.

 We offer in-person or Skype meetings for you to get to know the egg donor prior to confirming the match, as long as the egg donor agrees to the meeting.
 To facilitate the meeting, we will collect a non-refundable $500, which will be put toward our cycle fees if you move forward with our agency.Putting an Egg Donor on Hold